jamessnee1/DOSBox-Conf-Editor/README.md

 | Java | 17+ |
 | Maven | 3.8+ |

-JavaFX is downloaded automatically by Maven — no manual SDK install needed.
+JavaFX is downloaded automatically by Maven

 ## Build & Run